 - Rascle, O., Le Foll, D., & Higgins, N. C. (2008).
 Attributional retraining alters novice golfers’ free practice behavior.
 Journal of Applied Sport Psychology, 20(2), 157-164.

-- Wang, Y.E., Higgins, N. C., Uleman, J.S., Michaux, A., & Vipond, D. (in review).
-An interactive activation and competition (IAC) model of trait knowledge of persons, spontaneously inferred from behaviours.
+- Wang, Y., Higgins, N. C., Uleman, J., Michaux, A., & Vipond, D. (in review).
+An IAC model of person knowledge, suggested by proactive interference by traits spontaneously inferred from behaviours.
 British Journal of Social Psychology, 55(1), 126-143.

 - Motivation and Emotion